Estimote/Android-Proximity-SDK/README.md

 # Estimote Proximity SDK for Android

-*Estimote Proximity SDK aims to provide a simple way for apps to react to physical context by reading signals from Estimote Beacons.*

-*It runs on Estimote Monitoring - Estimote’s algorithm for reliable enter/exit reporting, and offers the following features:*
+Stick an Estimote Beacon at your desk, in your car, or on a package, and the Estimote Proximity SDK will let your app know when you enter or exit its range.
+Works indoors, in the background, and is accurate up to a few meters.

+**Powered by Estimote Monitoring:** Estimote’s own signal-processing technology, with emphasis on maximum reliability. (up to 3 times better than other beacon-based technologies we’ve [benchmarked against](http://blog.estimote.com/post/165007958785/launching-the-most-reliable-configurationless#better-reliability).

+Other Proximity SDK highlights include:

-1. **Tag-based identification** - define and monitor zones with simple tags.
+1. **Tag-based identification:** define your proximity zones with human-readable tags instead of abstract identifiers.
-2. **Multiple zones per beacon** - set up more than one enter/exit zone per a single beacon
+2. **Multiple zones per beacon:** set up more than one enter/exit zone per single beacon. (e.g., a “close” zone and a “far” zone)
-3. **Software-defined range** - allows you to define enter/exit trigger range.
+3. **Software-defined range:** define the enter/exit trigger range in code, rather than by the beacon’s broadcasting power.
-4. **Cloud-based grouping using tags** - add, remove, and replace beacons without having to modify your source code - just modify tags in Estimote Cloud.
-All changes will be applied automatically.
+4. **Cloud-based tagging & grouping:** add, remove, and replace beacons, without changing the app’s code - just modify the tags in Estimote Cloud.

 # Table of Contents